 College showcases are an increasingly popular way to connect high school athletes and college coaches.
 Showcases can also be a powerful tool to show high school athletes that your facility is tuned in to their needs and to the college recruiting process.
 If you’re interested in hosting your own showcase, here are a few first steps to take.

-Analyze the finances.
 Before you create any new program or event at your facility, you should take a look at the finances.
-You don’t need to go overboard on number crunching, but do estimate the cost of the event and the potential revenue it could bring in.
-Analyze your competitors and find the prices for similar showcases to the type you’d like to host, and establish the price you think you will charge per athlete.
+You don’t need to go overboard on number crunching.
+Do estimate the cost of the event and the potential revenue it could bring in.
+Analyze your competitors and find the prices for similar showcases to the type you’d like to host.
+Establish the price you think you will charge per athlete.
 Then, estimate how much the event will cost, including staff pay and the cost of facility space.
 Establish your revenue goals, even if that’s just to break even for the first few years of the event.
-(Even losing some money for the sake of marketing your facility and getting the event started can be acceptable, but if you already sense that the event is going to be a money pit, that’s a big red flag.)
+(Even losing some money for the sake of marketing your facility and getting the event started can be acceptable.
+However, if you already sense that the event is going to be a money pit, that’s a big red flag.)
 Calculate the number of attendees you need to reach your goals, and keep that number in mind as you move forward with a marketing plan.

 If you would like to consult with Mike Meszaros about hosting showcases at your sports facility, please call (513) 791-4940.